Best VPN Mac users

 Setting up a VPN works more or less just like installing any other type of app on macOS, just follow these steps below.

-8. Wait for the connection to establish.
+- Wait for the connection to be established.

 And that’s it!
-You can now torrent anonymously, unblock region-locked content, secure public wifi connections, and much more.
+You can now torrent anonymously, unblock region-locked content, secure public wi-fi connections, and much more.
 You can check that it’s working by Googling, “What’s my IP?”
 Your IP address should be different while the VPN is turned on.

 Should I use a free VPN on Mac?